drakkan/sftpgo/docker/README.md

 docker logs some-sftpgo
 ```

-## Configuration

-The runtime configuration can be customized via environment variables that you can set passing the `-e` option to the `docker run` command or inside the `environment` section if you are using [docker stack deploy](https://docs.docker.com/engine/reference/commandline/stack_deploy/) or [docker-compose](https://github.com/docker/compose).

-Please take a look [here](../docs/full-configuration.md#environment-variables) to learn how to configure SFTPGo via environment variables.

 ## Where to Store Data

 Important note: There are several ways to store data used by applications that run in Docker containers.
 We encourage users of the SFTPGo images to familiarize themselves with the options available, including: